piotr-machura/website/src/arch-setup.md

 2. Install the packages `paru -S --needed - < ~/.local/share/pacman/PKGLIST`.

 ### Pacman hooks
-Link the included pacman hooks to the system-wide location `sudo ln ~/.local/share/pacman/*.hook /etc/pacman.d/hooks`.
+Link the included pacman hooks to the system-wide location by creating an appropriate directory`sudo mkdir /etc/pacman.d/hooks/` and linking the hooks `sudo ln -f ~/.local/share/pacman/hooks/* /etc/pacman.d/hooks`.
 The hooks also require that `sudo` knows where the user's `$HOME` is.
 This can be enabled in the sudoers file.
 ```none
 visudo
 ------